 Brass Cleaning Supplies

 With all of that brass in your home improvement project or in your newly purchased decor, you’ll want to keep it looking its best.
-What is the best brass cleaner for the job?
+What is the best brass cleaner polish for the job?

-Soap and water won’t work well when removing a layer of tarnish and neither will other home remedy brass cleaners, so the best way to remove tarnish from your brass (or copper) valuables is to use a good, quality brass cleaner and copper polish and cleaner like the Champion Polishing Cloth.
+If you’re trying to figure out how to polish brass to a mirror finish, soap and water won’t work well when removing a layer of tarnish and neither will other home remedy brass cleaners, so the best way to remove tarnish from your brass (or copper) valuables is to use a good, quality brass cleaner and copper polish and cleaner like the Champion Polishing Cloth.
 This cloth polishes like no other tarnish remover.

 What About Coating My Brass Pieces with Lacquer?

 While a layer of inert lacquer doesn’t actually hurt the surface of the brass itself, the lacquer can become easily scratched and wear off.
-It may also cause a color distortion and doesn’t completely prevent tarnishing.
+It may also cause color distortion and doesn’t completely prevent tarnishing.
 It is not recommended as a way to take care of your brass pieces.
 Another drawback is that the lacquer is difficult to apply evenly over the surface of your item.
 It’s better to use a good, protective copper and brass polish.

 Getting Married?
 Consider Wedding Rings Made of Brass